How can a bank that offers no physical branches, no ATMs, and no checking accounts gain footing in the American market?

 Barclays: A Long History

-Based in London, Barclays Bank offers financial services to almost 50 million people around the world.
-The bank traces its history to 1690.
+Based in London, Barclays Bank offers financial services to nearly 50 million people around the globe.

-Barclays Bank has, of course, changed with the times.
+Of course, Barclays Bank has changed with the times.
 It first expanded beyond the shores of Great Britain in 1836, during the height of the British Empire.
+However, Barclays Bank arrived in America relatively recently, in 2001.

-Despite its long history in global finance, Barclays Bank arrived in America recently, in 2001.
-Barclays operates its United States banking division from Delaware, where it holds $21 billion in assets from American customers.
+Barclays operates its United States banking division from Delaware, where it holds $155 billion in assets for its American customers.

-Financial ratings agencies such as Moody’s and Standard & Poor’s currently give Barclay’s stable and positive reviews, and even though it is based in Britain, Americans’ deposits up to $250,000 are protected by the FDIC just like at any other member bank.
+Financial ratings agencies such as Moody’s and Standard & Poor’s currently give Barclay’s stable and positive reviews.
+Plus, even though the bank is based in Britain, Americans’ deposits up to $250,000 are protected by the FDIC, just like at any other member bank.

 Barclay Bank Features